PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 With more planning, you see.
 With better organization.
 A pack of children running through the market -- laughing and taunting each other -- would be normal.
 But one, rail-thin, deadly serious child, feet sped by the magic of hunger.
 Well, how could anyone not see that coming?

 The food vendor, and vile-tempered man who I remember now with a heavy brow and a broken nose, did not try to stop me.
 He watched me run all the way in.
 He waited for me to sear my hand upon a piece of delicious meat.
 He let me turn, start my escape.
 I even think, he waited until I believed myself home free.
-Until I could almost taste of that piece of cow or rabbit or rat and feel it's warmth and substance filling the empty hole that was my stomach.
+Until I could almost taste that piece of cow or rabbit or rat or whatever it was.

 Then, he tripped me.

-To youth, patience is a foreign language.

-It was a bad pull from the start.
+I hit the dirty stones of the marketplace hard.
+The greasy meat slid out of my hand and off into the crowd.
+I struggled to regain my breathe, but before I could scramble to my feet, the vendor's foot was in my stomach.
+"Steal from me, will you?"

+I do not know what he would have done to me.
+The old days were more magical, but less kind.
+Any of the old stories will show you that.
+Those who weren't prepared or quick or clever often met with horrible fates.
+Good children of loving families were always getting eaten by wolves, trapped by witches or stolen by Faeries (oh yes, they were real) So who would shed a tear at disappearance of another orphan?

 "Prentice!" a voice boomed.
+"Why are you lazing about on the ground!"
+I struggled to see the source of the large voice, but could not escape the foot in my stomach.
+"I asked you a question!" the voice demanded.

+"I tripped," I said, barely able to get enough breath in my lungs to speak.

+"Alvasir, remove your foot from my boy, so he can tell me what he has done with my supper."

+"Lunch?" asked the man with his foot in stomach.
+"You mean to tell me this sneak-thief is your apprentice?"

+"Why of course he is.
+And a good boy too.
+Have you ever seen delivery boy so quick?
+I tell him to run and fetch my supper and you see how fast he moves."

+"A thief, says I. A starveling not smart enough to run in a pack."

+A pair of expensive boots, trimmed with fur, came into my limited view. "'Prentice, says I. Now move your foot."
+After moment, the pressure in my stomach eased.
+I sucked in air and rolled over clutching my side.

+When I looked, I was surprised to see that the owner of the voice was short, much shorter than it's booming register led me to believe.Boltac had the voice of a hero, but was squat and broad-chested.
+Perhaps 5'6".
+But solid and strong.

+ he was something of a broad chested dwarf.

+"Or, if you prefer, I could take my custom elsewhere?"

+As it turned out Alvasir loved coin more than he loved Justice.

-"Why are you lazing about on the ground" I expected to see a much bigger man, but when I swiveled my head around, I saw a barrel-chested man limping towards my predictament.
+ I expected to see a much bigger man, but when I swiveled my head around, I saw a barrel-chested man limping towards my predictament.

 ---